hafizsuib3/Twitter-Emoticon-Sentiment-Analysis/README.md

 - The trained pipeline can be reused for inference on unseen tweets.
 - Artifacts are ready for deployment into a real-time system (e.g., Streamlit).

-> *(You can update this section with actual F1-scores and confusion matrices once you run experiments.)*

 ---